mbarre8/belly-button-challenge/README.md

 Lastly, I created a gauge chart display an individual's belly button wash frequency and chart changes based on Id selected.
 Here's an image for ID: 940.

  ![](images/gauge.png)

+ During the completion of this challenge I used plotly and javascript reference docs, stack overflow and W3school to assist in developing the dashboard.
+In addition I referencede class activities.